a-mix1/Mini-Tune/README.md

 Follow these steps to install Mini-Tune on your local machine:

 1. Clone or download the repository to your local machine.

-2. Open Google Chrome and navigate to chrome://extensions.
+2. Extract the files.

+3. Open your browser and type in  -  your browser's name: // extensions -  eg: chrome://extensions, brave://extensions

-3. Enable the "Developer mode" toggle at the top right corner of the page.
+4. Enable the "Developer mode" toggle at the top right corner of the page.

-4. Click on the "Load unpacked" button and select the directory where you cloned or downloaded the extension.
+5. Click on the "Load unpacked" button and select the directory where you cloned or downloaded the extension.

+6. Select MiniTune-Master and select the "src" folder.

 The Mini-Tune Extension is now installed and ready to use.